herzbube/libsgfcplusplus/doc/Build.md

 - Subfolder `lib`: A shared library and a static library.
 - Subfolder `include/libsgfcplusplus`: The library's public header files.
 - Subfolder `Frameworks`: A shared library framework and a static library framework.
+- Subfolder `lib/libsgfcplusplus`: CMake package files.

+A couple of notes:

+- Public header files: Unless downstream projects specify the subfolder as an include directory to their compiler, they will have to use include statements that include the subfolder name.
+Example: `#include <libsgfcplusplus/SgfcPlusPlusFactory.h>`.
+- The CMake package files are there so that a downstream project that also uses CMake to generate its build system can easily integrate libsgfc++ into its own build with the CMake command `find_package()`.
+See the section "CMake support for downstream projects" below for more details.

 ## How to generate and install the API documentation